industrial-optimization-group/desdeo-webapi/docs/source/restful.rst

     :>json array ideal: An array of numbers with the ideal point.
     :>json array nadir: An array of numbers with the nadir point.
     :>json number n_objectives: The number of objectives in the problem.
+    :>json number n_variables: The number of variables in the problem.
+    :>json number n_constraints: The number of constraints in the problem.
     :>json array minimize: An array of integers being either ``1`` or ``-1``, where ``1`` at the i'th position indicates the the i'th objective is to be minimized and ``-1`` indicated the objective is to be maximized.
     :>json string problem_name: The name given to the problem.
     :>json string problem_type: The type of the problem.